PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Related Work

 Besides the aforementioned closely related datasets that also provide dense pixel-wise annotations, there have been recently also several datasets in the agricultural domain released for wheat detection~\cite{david2021arxiv}, localization and mapping~\cite{pire2019ijrr, imperoli2018ral}, image classification of weed species~\cite{olsen2019sr}, detection for phenotyping~\cite{madsen2020rs}, crop row detection~\cite{winterhalter2018ral}, or fruit detection~\cite{sa2016sensors}.
 Additionally, there are a small number of available datasets for semantic interpretation of 3D agricultural data~\cite{schunck2021plosone,khanna2019plantmethods,dutagaci2020plantmethods}.

+While recent interactive labeling approaches, like SegmentAnything~\cite{kirillov2023iccv}, can certainly speed-up labeling of instance masks with only weak annotations delivering compelling results, we target to generate a reliable and high-quality dataset and corresponding benchmark.
+Therefore, we resort to manual annotations from scratch, which entailed a rigorous correction and verification procedure to ensure accurate and consistent segmentation masks.

-In contrast to these datasets, which are great starting points for research, our dataset shows an unique level of annotations, including semantic and instance masks for crops and weeds of an overall larger number individual plants~(see \cref{tab:plant_datasets}).
-Note that our dataset provides large images with multiple completely visible plants, which is not the case for other pixel-wise annotated datasets~\cite{kierdorf2022jfr, scharr2014tr}. \change{With the provided benchmarks on a hidden test set, we enable comparable and more reproducible results.}
+In contrast to the aforementioned datasets, which are great starting points for research, our dataset shows an unique level of annotations, including semantic and instance masks for crops and weeds of an overall larger number individual plants~(see \cref{tab:plant_datasets}).
+Furthermore, we provide temporally consistent instance ids of crops that allow to identify individual plants over multiple dates.
+Note that our dataset provides large images with multiple completely visible plants, which is not always the case for other pixel-wise annotated datasets~\cite{kierdorf2022jfr, minervini2016prl}.
+Lastly, we enable comparable and reproducible results with the provided benchmarks on a hidden test set, \ie, labels are not released and the predictions are evaluated on a server via CodaLab~\cite{pavao2023jmlr}.